rulerartois/Controller-Radial-Menu/README.md

 ## To use:

-Download the controllerRadial.exe or other variant you want.
+Download the controllerRadial.exe or other variant you want in the releases https://github.com/rulerartois/Controller-Radial-Menu/releases.
 Currently there are:
   - controllerRadial.exe which uses the LB to trigger and select where the Right Joystick is currently facing.
   - controllerRadial-L3.exe which uses the L3 button to trigger and select where the Right Joystick is currently facing.